Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists Meta Pixels, specifies the returned fields (id, name, code, etc.), and explicitly calls the operation read-only.
-It also distinguishes itself from sibling tools by noting its use as a prerequisite for creating WEBSITE audiences or fetching event statistics.
+The description clearly states the tool lists Meta Pixels and enumerates the specific fields returned (id, name, code, last_fired_time, is_created_by_business).
+It also distinguishes this from sibling tools by mentioning use cases (finding a pixel_id before creating a WEBSITE audience or fetching event statistics), which are specific to other tools like meta_ads_audiences_create and meta_ads_pixels_stats.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.